jcaillon/valet/libraries.d/config.md

 VALET_CONFIG_MY_VAR="${VALET_CONFIG_MY_VAR:-"default value if not set"}"
 ```

+> [!IMPORTANT]
-Do not add custom code to this script, use the custom startup script instead (see next section).
+> Do not add complex logic to this script, use the custom startup script instead (see next section).

+> [!CAUTION]
-If you break this file, valet will fail to start!
+> If you break this file, valet will fail to start!
+>
-You can delete it and run the `valet self config` command to recreate it.
+> You can delete it and run the `valet self config` command to recreate it.

 ## 🚩 Custom startup script